 One of the most interesting stories we’ve ever heard is the tale of the tunnels that Deniliquin apparently has or had.

-Most people are probably thinking ‘What Tunnels?’ but locals are insistent that there were tunnels or connected cellars and they went a very long way.
+Most people are probably thinking ‘What Tunnels?’ but quite a number of locals are insistent that there were tunnels and that they go for a long distance.

 Reports currently suggest that part of the system ran from the old Dublin Hotel and goes along to St George and then goes down Cressy Street and ends up at Target right before the Jewellers.

-Below are comments from locals when asked about the tunnels/cellars.
+Below are comments from locals when asked about the tunnels.

 “Tunnel under the Target building as well, it has an access door under the carpet over on the side of the shop closest to the Jewellers”